fourjuaneight/landing/src/single/uses.md

 ### Desktop
 - **iMac 27" (2019)** - A big Mac for making shiny squares look extra crispy.
 - **[HHKB Pro 2](https://www.amazon.com/dp/B07K9QHF4P)** - I got the all-black keys and it took me a while to get used to the new layout without being able to tell which key is which.
 Worth every penny, though.
-- **Magic Trackpad 2** - I tried several mice and the clicking was always unbearable.
-I don't think there's anything wrong with any of them, but there's definitely wrong with my ears.
+- **Magic Trackpad 2** - I tried several mice and found the clicking unbearable.
+I don't think there was anything wrong with any of them, but there's definitely something wrong with my ears.
 - **[Audioengine A2+](https://audioengineusa.com/shop/poweredspeakers/a2-plus-desktop-speakers/)** - Not the best desktop speakers, but great for listening to podcasts while working.
 - **[UpDesk Standing Desk](https://updesk.com/products/updesk-electric-lift-standing-desk-upwrite-midnight-black-top-on-black-frame-closeout)** - The table is pretty good, but the customer service is literally nonexistent.
 - **[Secretlab Omega Chair](https://secretlab.co/collections/omega-series)** - Great chair.